WiMAX and WiFi Together: Deployment Models and User Scenarios - 14/11/07

-By distributing high-speed Internet access from cable, Digital Subscriber Line (DSL), and other fixed broadband connections within wireless hotspots, WiFi has dramatically increased productivity and convenience.
+WiMAX and WiFi have combined to create extended wireless networks.
+By distributing high-speed internet access from cable (Digital Subscriber Line or DSL) and other fixed broadband connections within wireless hotspots, WiFi has dramatically increased productivity and convenience.

 The integration of WiFi into notebooks has accelerated the adoption of WiFi to the point where it is nearly a default feature in notebooks.
 Over 7% of laptops ship with WiFi integrated, and an increasing number of handhelds and Consumer Electronics (CE) devices are adding WiFi capabilities.
-WiMAX takes wireless Internet access to the next level, and over time, could achieve similar attach rates to devices as WiFi.
+WiMAX takes wireless internet access to the next level by creating extended wireless networks, and over time, could achieve similar attach rates to devices as WiFi.

-WiMAX can deliver Internet access miles from the nearest WiFi hotspot and blanket large areas-Wide Area Networks (WANs), be they metropolitan, suburban, or rural-with multi-megabit per second mobile broadband Internet access.
+Extended wireless networks from WiMAX can deliver internet access miles from the nearest WiFi hotspot with multi-megabit per second mobile broadband internet access and blanket large areas-Wide Area Networks (WANs), be they metropolitan, suburban or rural.

 To read the full article, Courtesy Motorola and Intel, Please CLICK HERE.